awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/lab3.md

 4. Return to the browser tab with AWS Console.
 5. Type `ECR` in the search box at the top and open the **Elastic Container Registry** service.
-6. Open the **gitlab-spot-demo** repository and verify that it contains an image that has just been built in GitLab:
+6. Open the repository with **gitlab-spot-demo** in its name and verify that it contains an image that has just been built in GitLab:

 ![ECR Console Screenshot: Images](/images/gitlab-spot/AWSConsole-ECRImages.png)

 {{% /expand%}}

-You have successfully built the image and can now proceed to [**Lab 4: Deploying Amazon EKS on Spot instances**](lab4.html).
+You have successfully built the image and can now proceed to [**Deploying Amazon EKS on Spot instances**](lab4.html).

 ### Challenges